Janie and Jack's Accessibility Policy and Multi-Year Accessibility Plan

 - By January 1, 2021, Janie and Jack's internet websites and web content will conform with WCAG 2.0 Level AA.

-- Janie and Jack will accept feedback in person at retail locations, by phoning our Customer Service number at 1-877-449-8800, by emailing us firstname.lastname@example.org or by writing to us at Janie and Jack Customer Service, 2299 Kids Way, Dixon, CA 95620.
+- Janie and Jack encourages feedback regarding the manner in which it provides goods, services and facilities to people with disabilities.
+Janie and Jack will accept feedback in person at retail locations, by phoning our Customer Service number at 1-877-449-8800, by emailing us at email@example.com or by writing to us at Janie and Jack, 2299 Kids Way, Dixon, CA 95620.

 By January 1, 2016: